mtak/docker-nsupdate-ddns/README.md

 # docker-nsupdate-ddns

-This script pushes container/ip information from a Docker instance to a DNS server via the DNS update mechanism desribed in RFC 2136 (nsupdate).  nsupdate is implemented by ISC Bind9.
+This script pushes container/ip information from local Docker instance to a DNS server via the DNS update mechanism desribed in RFC 2136 (nsupdate).  nsupdate is implemented by ISC Bind9.

 Every REFRESH_INTERVAL seconds, it queries all the Docker containers on the local host, finds their IP and pushes it with the name to the DNS server.